neuromore/Doc/neuromoreStudio/Nodes.md

 | Filter Method | The Method that should be used to construct the filter.
 Possible values are: *Bessel*,*Butterworth*,*Chebyshev I*,*Chebyshev II*,*Elliptic*,*Hann*,*Hamming*,*Blackman*,*Sinc*.
 The default value is *Butterworth*. |
 | Filter Order | The Order of the Filter.
 Possible values are in the range *3* .. *3*.The default value is *3*. |
 | Low Cut Frequency | The corner frequency of the lowpass / lower cut frequency of bandpass/bandstop Possible values are in the range *7.00* .. *7.00*.The default value is *7.00*. |
-The corner frequency of the lowpass / lower cut frequency of bandpass/bandstop Possible values are in the range *7.00* .. *7.00*.The default value is *7.00*.

 ## Frequency Band
 ![Frequency Band Node Icon](../neuromoreStudio/Images/Nodes/Icons/5f6d9a32-bb6a-11e4-8dfc-aa07a5b093db.png)